Christina's Husband and Kid Opening Presents

 • You're allowed to build differently than the hustle-culture gurus tell you to.

 The business is supposed to serve your dream life.
 Not consume it.

-And you don’t have to wait until a magical payday finally arrives to start living your dream life.
+And you don't have to wait until a magical payday finally arrives to start living your dream life.
 Nearly every client I work with wants to get out more, travel more, spend more time with family, make time for hobbies.
-They treat these things like 5-10 dreams vs asking “how can I start doing this now?”
+They treat these things like 5-10 year dreams instead of asking "how can I start doing this now?"

-1. The Boundary Audit
+Framework 1: The Boundary Audit

 Not all boundaries are created equal.
 Some things genuinely need protection.
 Other things can flex and blend naturally without damage.